How hard is it to win CPP disability benefits? What are the CPP disability approval rates?

 - Service Canada then approved 6% (200) of cases before the Tribunal Hearing *

 - Of the cases that went to the Tribunal, 61% were approved and 39% were denied *

 * The Report did not give exact figures.
 We had to make our best guess using the information given.
 We don't have access to the raw data from Service Canada, so we can only make our best guess.

 We have presented CPP disability approval rate data in the following infographic:

-- High initial denial rate – Service Canada denies almost sixty percent of initial application for disability benefits.
-This high denial rate likely reflects the fact that most people make the same big mistake during appeals of a CPP disability denial.
+Service Canada denied almost sixty percent of initial application for disability benefits.
+This high denial rate likely reflects the fact that most people make the same big mistake in their CPP disability application.
 In my experience, you can significantly improve your chances of success by doing a better job with how you present your application and appeals.

-- Don’t give up – Sixty-six percent of people give up after getting denied on the first application!
+Sixty-six percent of people give up after getting denied on the first application!
 To me, this is the most shocking statistic from the Auditor General’s report.
-This means 26,548 people who could have qualified for CPP disability missed out on winning disability payments because they gave up.
-It is easy to become discouraged and overwhelmed by the process.
-I have seen many deserving people lose at the first and second levels of appeal, only to win later on once we fix the problems with their application.
+This means that 26,548 people who could have qualified for CPP disability missed out on winning disability payments because they gave up.
+It's easy to become discouraged and overwhelmed by the process.
+I've seen many deserving people lose at the first and second levels of appeal — only to win once we fix the problems with their application.
 Don't give up.